 Step 5: Undergo Counseling

-A crucial step is to undergo counseling from a HUD-approved agency.
+It is essential to seek counseling from a HUD-approved agency.
 This ensures you fully understand the reverse mortgage process, its financial implications, and how it fits into your overall estate planning.

 Step 6: Decide How You’ll Receive the Funds